 A quick note on broths: While we're talking about pho, our Intrepid Travel guide Hanh (a wonderful guy! hi Hanh!) spent an hour-long car ride from Hoi An to the Denang airport explaining the importance of broth in the act of courtship.

 A mother judges her son's significant other on broth-making skills.
 Lackluster broths could mean no approval from the mother, according to Hanh.
 He cited some personal examples.
 A true broth-master knows exactly what stage the broth is in just by sniffing it.
 This is all to say, the Vietnamese are serious about broth.

 Watch This Awesome Video

-Before we go any further: if you'd rather the 3-minute explanation, the one that doesn't require reading, watch this video.
-Talented filmmakers Daniel Klein and Mirra Fine created this whirlwind video after their tour of Vietnam, also with Intrepid Travel.
+Before we go any further: if you'd rather the 3-minute/no-reading-required explanation, watch this video.
+Talented filmmakers Daniel Klein and Mirra Fine created this whirlwind of a video after their tour of Vietnam, also hosted by Intrepid Travel.